chrisdicken/FeatureFlag/README.md

 Please view code on Github: https://github.com/chrisdicken/FeatureFlag/blob/main/FeatureFlag.ipynb

-Code includes examples of Feature Flags both on and off.
+Code includes examples where the Feature Flag is turned on and turned off.

 # Implementation